 Bulletin of the Section of Logic

-„The Bulletin of the Section of Logic” (BSL) is a quarterly peer-reviewed journal published with support of the University of Lodz.
-Its aim is to act as a forum for timely wide dissemination of novel, significant results in logic through rapid publication of papers not exceding 18 pages.
-The BSL invites especially the contributions dealing directly with logical calculi, their methodology, application and algebraic interpretations.
+The Bulletin of the Section of Logic (BSL) is a quarterly peer-reviewed journal published with the support of the Lodz University Press.
+The BSL was founded in 1972 by Ryszard Wójcicki, Head of the Section of Logic of the Polish Academy of Sciences, then based in Wrocław, as a newsletter-journal designed for the exchange of scientific results among members of the Section with their national and international partners and colleagues.
+The aim of the Bulletin is to act as a forum for the prompt wide dissemination of original, significant results in logic through rapid publication.
+The BSL welcomes especially contributions dealing directly with logical calculi, their methodology, application and algebraic interpretations.

 - Janusz CZELAKOWSKI, Institute of Mathematics and Informatics, Opole University, Oleska 48, 45-052 Opole, Poland, e-mail: firstname.lastname@example.org